Setting The Scene

 Basics About Horses and Mules

 Equines have certain basic traits of temperament, food needs, and habits.
-Knowledge of these traits becomes second nature to horsemen, but are often unknown to those who have not spent an extensive amount of time handling horses or mules.
-The effect of the wartime experience on these animals is much easier to understand of their basic nature is well understood.
+Knowledge of these traits becomes second nature to horsemen, but are often unknown to those who have not spent an extensive amount of time handling these animals.
+The effect of the wartime experience on horses and mules is much easier to understand if their basic nature is well understood.
 Because mules are a hybrid cross between horses and donkeys, they have traits from each of their parents and generally have a less tolerant temperament than horses.

 Horses are prey animals – that is, in the wild, they would be eaten for food by large carnivores such as wolves and lions.
 Much of the way horses interact with their environment is based on this aspect of being a prey animal.
 Horses are constantly watchful for danger, though they can get used to nearly anything if they find it does not harm them.

 The first instinct of a horse is to run from new or unexpected things, but only a short distance.
 “Spooking” or “shying” are terms used by horsemen to describe this initial avoidance.
 After going perhaps 100 feet, the horse will turn and inspect the potentially dangerous situation, and either approach it for further inspection, sniffing, etc. or just keep an eye on it and avoid getting too close.

 Bolting is an all-out fear response and when a horse is overcome by terror, it will gallop for a long distance before slowing down.
 Mules are if anything, more watchful than horses and somewhat more likely to bolt if presented with a very frightening situation.
 However, mules very rarely injure themselves while escaping from a situation, where horses may.
 Bolting was an ever-present issue on the battlefield, where a team of several horses pulling a gun (for instance) could endanger hundreds of men if they bolted and careened through groups of people, other horses, etc.